 Global Learning Living Community

-As a U.S. or international undergraduate student, you can choose to live in the Global Learning Living Community, an international learning environment on the University of Dayton campus.
-Located in the new Caldwell Apartments, you'll participate in international dinners, panel discussions with faculty members, and off-campus excursions as you engage with students from around the world.
+As a U.S. or international undergraduate student, you can choose to live in the Global Learning Living Community (GLLC), an international learning environment on the University of Dayton campus.
+Located in Caldwell Apartments, members of the GLLC participate in a variety of community and relationship building activities where you engage with students from around the world.

-As a member of the GLLC, you are a leader in bringing global education to the University community.
-Join a global conversation with others who share a common passion for international awareness in their own lives.
+As a member of the GLLC, you are a leader in sharing global education with the UD community.
+Join a global environment with others who share a common passion for international awareness in their own lives.

 About the GLLC

 The Global Learning Living Community is a unique community which brings together U.S. and international students to live and learn from one another’s unique perspectives.
 Members of the GLLC are student leaders on campus for global education.
-Students live together at 225 Stonemill, part of Caldwell Apartments, in an environment which supports and nurtures students’ international and intercultural interests.
+Students live together at Caldwell Apartments, in an environment which supports and nurtures students’ international and intercultural interests.

 The GLLC seeks to: